open-telemetry/opentelemetry.io/content/en/docs/Contribute/style-guide.md

 Run the process as a DaemonSet in the `kube-system` namespace. | Run the process as a DaemonSet in the kube-system namespace.
 {{< /table >}}

-### Use code style for Kubernetes command tool and component names
+### Use code style for OpenTelemetry command tool and component names

-{{< table caption = "Do and Don't - Use code style for Kubernetes command tool and component names" >}}
+{{< table caption = "Do and Don't - Use code style for OpenTelemetry command tool and component names" >}}
 Do | Don't
 :--| :-----
 The kubelet preserves node stability. | The `kubelet` preserves node stability.